openownership/bods-dev-handbook/translations.md

   * Run `sphinx-build  -D language=ru  docs/ _build`
   * Run `cd _build` to move to the build folder
   * Run `python3 -m http.server` to check the build
-5. Add, commit and push your changes to the staging branch.
+5. Add, commit and push your changes to the remote staging branch.

 ### Previewing on readthedocs